 This document explains how to instantiate Re6st Access Tokens which are used to connect new nodes to network maintained by the Re6st Registry of a SlapOS Master.

-The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all softwares and is described in configuring a SlapoS slave node.
+The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all software.
 However during instantiation each instance can be configured differently.

 After adding a new serivce, selecting Re6st and the latest version, you will reach the configuration screen.
 Set Software Type to Re6st Token.
 As mentioned, the token is actually a slave instance of the Registry (and in case of COMP-0 a first gateway node).